wuqy052/wuqy052.github.io/content/project_attention/webgazer/index.md

 ![More gaze on distractions](webgazer_5.png "The ASD group had more gaze at distractions")

 ### Conference Presentation
-In May 2024, I presented these results at the International Society for Autism Research (INSAR) 2024 Annual Meeting in an oral session titled "Differential Gaze Patterns in Autism While Watching Video Conversations: An Online Eye-Tracking Study".
+In May 2024, I presented these results at the International Society for Autism Research (INSAR) 2024 Annual Meeting in an oral session titled **_"Differential Gaze Patterns in Autism While Watching Video Conversations: An Online Eye-Tracking Study"_**.

 [Abstract](https://cdn.ymaws.com/www.autism-insar.org/resource/resmgr/docs/annualmeeting/abstract_book_2024.pdf)